bcgov/von-agent-template/GettingStartedTutorial.md

 ### Stop and Start the Agent

 1. Use the process presented early in this tutorial to stop the agent (without deleting its wallet), build it and start it again.

-2. Use dFlow to test that you can issue the new credential via a form.
-Did you get the correct dFlow workflow graph?
+2. Use GreenLight to test that you can issue the new credential via a form.
+Did you get the correct GreenLight graph?

-> **NOTE:** dFlow doesn't yet support issuing multiple of the same credential for a single organization, so we'll have to use `curl` to test that.
-We've added a JSON file ([von-x-agent/testdata/sample-location.json](von-x-agent/testdata/sample-location.json)) that you can edit and use to issue multiple credentials to the same organization.
+> **NOTE:** GreenLight doesn't yet support issuing multiple of the same credential for a single organization, so we'll have to use `curl` to test that.
+We've added a JSON file ([von-x-agent/testdata/sample-location.json](https://github.com/bcgov/von-agent-template/blob/master/von-x-agent/testdata/sample_location.json)) that you can edit and use to issue multiple credentials to the same organization.

 3. Update the fields to the correct values (especially corp_num and permit_id) before running the curl command.
 Try issuing multiple credentials with different dates but the same `location_name` value to see how OrgBook handles that situation.
 4. Check in OrgBook to see the results.